twilson63/permaweb-cookbook/docs/src/concepts/bundlers.md

 With bundling services users can post their data transactions to a bundling service to have it "bundled" together with other users transactions and posted as a single Arweave transaction in an upcoming Arweave block.

-### Posting to a bundling service

 ---

-You can read more about how to post your transactions to a bundling service [here](/guides/posting-transactions/irys.md).

 ### What is a bundle?